-Retirement planning is a challenging endeavour.
+Retirement planning is a challenging endeavor.
 With so much uncertainty in life, it pays to give enough thought to retirement plans.
 Many events take place which we do not expect.
 Such events can unfold new opportunities and challenges.
-The right plan and execution can allow one to leverage on the resources one has to improve their future.
+The right plan and execution can allow one to leverage the resources one has to improve their future.
+But what life changes affect retirement planning?
 Continue reading

 The older we get the less “stuff” we get for Christmas.
 As kids, our Christmases were often filled with various toys and gadgets.
 However, once you reach your 20’s you tend to want bigger items such as iPads, new cell phones, and money.